UANATACA/ONESHOT-REPO/oneshot_gui.md

 		"details": "Videoid validated"
 	}

-This call makes the request ready for approval.
-Its status changes to **CREATED** and webhook intervention at this point is important for business app status update.
+The execution of this call makes the request ready for approval.
+Its status changes to **CREATED** and webhook action at this point is important for business app status update.

 For unsuccessful validations leading to a request refusal, the corresponding call is <a href="#tag/Video-ID/paths/~1api~1v1~1videoid~1{request_pk}~1refuse/post">Refuse Request</a>.
 Check API Reference.

 </br>